 I talk about my time in Western Australia more than I talk about any other part of Australia, even though I only skimmed the very surface of its continent size landmass.
 I’m now obsessed with getting back to Broome and making inroads eastward through the state on a mega multi-week road trip.

-One trip to Western Australia is just the very beginning, but enough to realise that there is more to this country on the underated ‘other side’ than you ever realised.
+One trip to Western Australia is just the very beginning, but enough to realise that there is more to this country on the underrated ‘other side’ than you ever realised.

 - Getting Around Perth and Fremantle: A CAT bus service (visitfremantle.com.au) and 25 minutes train from Perth.
 Tram tour, or easy to explore by foot.

-- From Perth there are two sealed roads to the North – The North West Coastal Highway and the inland Great Northern Highway.
-From Broome there is http://www.westernaustralia.com/the unsealed Gibb River Road to head east to Kununurra (the Gibb River is main water course that runs through the heart of the Kimberly).
+- From Perth, there are two sealed roads to the North – The North West Coastal Highway and the inland Great Northern Highway.
+From Broome, there is http://www.westernaustralia.com/the unsealed Gibb River Road to head east to Kununurra (the Gibb River is the main watercourse that runs through the heart of the Kimberly).
 There is also the road known as the Kimberley Aerial Highway.

 The seasons in Western Australia are much like the Mediterranean – hot summers and mild, dry, winters.